Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride…

 Getting to Wanaka

-By car, Wanaka is about 3 hours and 45 minutes from Franz Josef via ultra-scenic Hwy 6.
+By car, Wanaka is about 3 hours and 45 minutes from Franz Josef via the ultra-scenic Hwy 6.

 Situated on the shores of Lake Wakatipu, Queenstown is royalty in New Zealand South Island travel plans.